 If you provide Google Now access to your account, for instance, it will sync your calendar, emails, and search habits.

-Each morning, it will greet you with a brief summary of your current tasks and will notify you if you will be late to work due to a train cancellation.
+Each morning, it will greet you with a brief summary of your current tasks.
+And it will notify you if you will be late to work due to a train cancellation.

 What is the end consequence, then?

-Consumers are becoming more aware of Amazon Alexa-enabled items such as the Echo and Dot, and a sizable percentage of them utilise the software on a daily basis.
+Consumers are becoming more aware of Amazon Alexa-enabled items such as the Echo and Dot, and a sizable percentage of them utilize the software on a daily basis.

 Users are willing to submit their personal information for such an experience.
 This is an excellent illustration of how AI is bridging the divide between user customization and privacy.